sundermac/sundermac/README.md

 # 🌟 About Me
-- 🎓 Currently studying Interactive Media Design.
+- 🎓 Studying Interactive Media Design.
 - 💻 I specialize in HTML & CSS, but I enjoy exploring other technologies and languages as well.
 - 🚀 I'm always eager to learn new things and take on new challenges.